pandas-dev/pandas-stubs/docs/setup.md

 - Enter the virtual environment: `poetry shell`
 - Run all tests: `poe test_all`
 - Enable pre-commit:  `pre-commit install`
-- Do you want to add a new dependency? `poetry add --dev foo-pkg`
+- Do you want to add a new dependency? `poetry add foo-pkg --group dev`